top of page

 2. Campers have the option of arriving at camp by a parent or guardian each day or traveling via one of our two van routes.
 Our van route will hold 10 campers total, and those campers will remain together all day.

-3. Campers riding the van will be picked up between 8:00 - 8:30 AM each morning and dropped off between 4:00 - 4:30 PM each day.
+3. Campers riding the van will be picked up between 8:00 - 8:30 AM each morning and dropped off at 4:30 PM each day.

 ARRIVAL / DEPARTURE AND VAN INFORMATION